-Jurors in Kenosha, Wisconsin, acquitted 18-year-old Kyle Rittenhouse of all charges Friday in the shootings of three men, one of them fatally, during racial justice demonstrations in August 2020.
+Jurors in Kenosha, Wisconsin, acquitted 18-year-old Kyle Rittenhouse of all charges Friday in the shootings of three men, two of them fatally, during racial justice demonstrations in August 2020.

 The Chicago Tribune, the Washington Post, Reuters, Politico and the New York Times are among the publications that covered the acquittal on charges of homicide, attempted homicide and reckless endangerment.